3D Vision-Language Gaussian Splatting: Appendix

-\paragraph{Results on LERF Data.} Fig. \ref{fig:teatime-lerf} and Fig. \ref{fig:figurines-lerf} present additional semantic segmentation results on the LERF dataset, while Fig. \ref{fig:local-lerf-supp} displays further localization results for the same dataset.
+Fig.\ \ref{fig:teatime-lerf} and Fig.\ \ref{fig:figurines-lerf} present additional semantic segmentation results on the LERF dataset, while Fig.\ \ref{fig:local-lerf-supp} displays further localization results for the same dataset.
 Our proposed method clearly outperforms other approaches, particularly in reflective and translucent areas, where it more closely aligns with the ground truth.